Victor Feldman: Early life

 Feldman was born in Edgware on 7 April 1934.
-He caused a sensation as a musical prodigy when he was "discovered", aged seven.
+He caused a sensation as a musical prodigy when he was discovered, aged seven.
 His family were all musical and his father founded the Feldman Swing Club in London in 1942 to showcase his talented sons.
-Feldman performed from a young age: "from 1941 to 1947 he played drums in a trio with his brothers; when he was nine he took up piano and when he was 14 started playing vibraphone".
+Feldman performed from a young age; from 1941 to 1947 he played drums in a trio with his brothers; when he was nine he took up piano; when he was 14 started playing vibraphone.
 He featured in the films King Arthur Was a Gentleman (1942) and Theatre Royal (1943).
 In 1944, he was featured at a concert with Glenn Miller's AAAF band, as "Kid Krupa" (in reference to drummer Gene Krupa).
-He also "took a prominent role in the musical Piccadilly Hayride" (1946–1948).
+He also took a prominent role in the musical Piccadilly Hayride (1946–1948).

 Professional life and career

-His drums teacher Carlo Krahmer encouraged Feldman to play the vibraphone which he did first in the Ralph Sharon Sextet and later in the Roy Fox band.
+His drums teacher Carlo Krahmer encouraged Feldman to play the vibraphone, which he did first in the Ralph Sharon Sextet and later in the Roy Fox band.
 Feldman played with Vic Lewis and Ted Heath.
 Feldman played with Sharon from late 1949 to 1951, including performances in Switzerland.
-There were further overseas trips with Ronnie Scott (to Paris in 1952), and Harry Parry (to India).
+There were further overseas trips with Ronnie Scott (to Paris in 1952) and Harry Parry (to India).
 He also played with Parry in the UK from October 1953 to January 1954.
-From 1954, when he recorded with Jimmy Deuchar, and played again with Scott, "he was working mainly as a pianist and vibraphonist; his early vibraphone playing showed the influence of Milt Jackson".
+From 1954, when he recorded with Jimmy Deuchar, and played again with Scott, he was working mainly as a pianist and vibraphonist; his early vibraphone playing showed the influence of Milt Jackson.

 He was a notable percussionist, but it was as a pianist and vibraphone player that he became best known.

-Before leaving the UK to work in the US, Feldman recorded with Ronnie Scott's orchestra and quintet from 1954 to 1955, which also featured other important British jazz musicians such as Phil Seamen and Hank Shaw.
+Feldman recorded with Ronnie Scott's orchestra and quintet from 1954 to 1955, which also featured other important British jazz musicians such as Phil Seamen and Hank Shaw.
 It was Scott who recommended that Feldman emigrate to the US, which he did in 1955.
 Once there, his first steady work was with the Woody Herman Herd.
+Afterward he studied arranging with Marty Paich.
 He had frequent return trips to the UK over the following years.
-His 8-week visit in 1956–57 included studio recording sessions and club appearances.
+His eight-week visit in 1956–57 included studio recording sessions and club appearances.
 After Herman he joined Buddy DeFranco for a short time.
 In 1958, he had his own working band on the west coast, which included the innovative bassist Scott LaFaro.
 His 1958 album The Arrival of Victor Feldman includes LaFaro and Stan Levey on drums.
-He recorded with many jazz artists, including Benny Goodman, George Shearing, Cannonball Adderley and Miles Davis, most notably on Davis' 1963 album Seven Steps to Heaven, the title tune being his own composition.
+He recorded with many jazz artists, including Benny Goodman, George Shearing, Cannonball Adderley and Miles Davis, most notably on Davis' 1963 album Seven Steps to Heaven, the title tune of which was Feldman's composition.
 Davis invited Feldman to join his group full-time, but Feldman declined, preferring the stability of studio work to the career of a touring musician.
 The 5-CD Shelly Manne Black Hawk set, originally released on LP in September 1959, is a good representation of Feldman's unmistakable driving comping behind the soloists, helping to define the session as a valuable hard bop genre element.